Does Tooth Sensitivity Go Away?

 Tooth sensitivity treatment depends on the cause of your sensitivity.
 Below are a few tips to reduce your sensitivity caused by normal wear and tear:

-• Desenstizing toothpaste: Many brands of toothpaste make specific toothpaste for sensitive teeth.
+• Desensitizing toothpaste: Many brands of toothpaste make specific toothpaste for sensitive teeth.
 With regular use, you can notice a decrease in sensitivity.

-• Good oral hygiene: Following proper oral hygiene can help prevent tooth senstivity if you thoroughly clean all parts of your teeth and mouth.
+• Good oral hygiene: Following proper oral hygiene can help prevent tooth sensitivity if you thoroughly clean all parts of your teeth and mouth.

 • Use a soft-bristled toothbrush: Using a softer toothbrush will help your teeth and gums suffer from less abrasion and irritation.